Philipst77/AI-ML-Projects-Showcase/DataMiningModels/ArtificalNeuralNetwork/README.md

-# Customer Churn Prediction using Artificial Neural Network (ANN)
+# 🧠 Customer Churn Prediction with Artificial Neural Network (ANN)

-This project implements a simple Artificial Neural Network (ANN) model to predict customer churn based on a given dataset.
+This project implements a machine learning model using an Artificial Neural Network (ANN) to predict customer churn in a banking environment.
+By analyzing customer attributes—such as demographics, financial metrics, and account activity—the model identifies patterns that indicate whether a customer is likely to leave the bank.

-## Overview
+---

+## 📌 What This Project Does

+This end-to-end pipeline includes:

+- 🔄 **Data Loading & Preprocessing**
+  Reads a structured dataset of bank customers, performs data cleaning, encodes categorical variables (e.g., Gender, Geography), and scales numerical features to prepare the data for training.

+- 🧠 **Model Architecture & Training**
+  Defines a deep neural network using Keras with multiple dense layers, optimized for binary classification (churn vs no churn).
+The model is trained on a labeled dataset with a train/test split to evaluate generalization.

+- 📊 **Performance Evaluation**
+  Assesses the model’s performance on unseen data using accuracy, loss, and prediction metrics.
+You can optionally generate a confusion matrix or classification report for further insight.

+- 🔮 **Churn Prediction for a New Customer**
-The script trains an ANN using a provided churn dataset to classify whether a customer is likely to leave the bank.
-After training, the model is used to predict churn for a new customer based on specified features.
+  After training, the model is used to make a real-time prediction on a new customer based on a provided feature set.

+---

-## Requirements
+## 🚀 Quick Start

-- Python 3.x
-- NumPy
-- Pandas
-- scikit-learn
-- TensorFlow or Keras
-- (Optional) Jupyter Notebook for interactive analysis

-Install required packages with:
+### 1. Install Python & Dependencies

+Ensure you have Python 3.x installed.
+Then install all required packages:

 ```bash
 pip install numpy pandas scikit-learn tensorflow